-Located in the Peloponnese region of Greece, wake up to breathtaking views from our base in Giannitsochori, which is a five-minute walk from the beach.
-Morning surveys are spent finding turtle nests and hatchlings, and the afternoons include bamboo collecting, beach cleanups, and bio surveys.
+Kefalonia is the largest of the Ionian Islands in Greece.
+Wake up to breathtaking views from our base in Argostoli, which is a five-minute walk from the beach.
+Mornings are spent finding turtle nests and hatchlings, surveying sea grass or monitoring turtles behaviour and health from the harbour.
+Afternoons include beach cleanups and snorkel surveys.
 Your evenings might involve nest checks, excavations, creating shading for hatchlings.
-In between your survey shifts, you’ll have plenty of time to soak up the sun on the sandy white beaches on your doorstep, or relax with your fellow teammates back at the campsite.
+Between your survey shifts, you’ll have plenty of time to soak up the sun on the sandy white beaches on your doorstep, or relax with your fellow teammates back at the campsite.
 The climate is hot and can get humid, but living so close to the beach, you’ll be able to cool down with a quick dip in the sea.
 End the day watching the sunset over the Mediterranean.

-The hub is completely outdoors and accommodation is in a tent located in a private section of the campsite – allowing you to enjoy Greece’s coastal beauty from the campsite’s be...
+The accommodation is in tents located in a section of campsite – allowing you to enjoy Greece’s coastal beauty from the campsite’s beach, while k...

-We provide transfers from the airport to our base in Giannitsochori, which is about a 4-hour drive.
-The beach is a five-minute walk from base, should you and your fellow partici...
+We provide transfers from the airport to the accommodation in Argostoli, which is about a 30-minute drive.
+The beach is a 5-minute walk from the ...

-You’ll have limited access to long-distance communications whilst on the programme, so make sure your friends and family know how often they can expect to hear from you.
-Partici...
+You’ll have limited access to long-distance communications whilst on the program, so make sure your friends and family know how often they can ex...